Kailash Manasarovar Lake Tour Packages for 2025

 We have not included lunches and dinners in Kathmandu as this city has wide options to select from.

-However, we can recommend the place to dine in as per your preferences.
+However, we can recommend a place to dine at as per your preferences.

 Also Read: Cost and Budgeting for The Kailash Mansarovar Yatra